Skip to Content

 Visa

 Further information on how to apply for your study visa will be posted to your Gateway account in the Visa Guide, which you will receive four months prior to the program start.
-Program Advisors in the Central Office are also available to answer any visa questions you may have.
+A USAC Program Advisor will also be available to answer any visa questions you may have.
+All costs related to obtaining a visa, including travel, are your responsibility.
+Visa fees are subject to change at any time and remain at the discretion of the South African government.

 Non-U.S. citizens